T +41 44 267 71 62

 - samples of up to 15 pages upon request

-– additionally, Pro Helvetia contributes financially to literary tours for Swiss authors of recently published or translated books.
+To help promote Swiss literature in translation, Pro Helvetia also contributes financially to literary tours By Swiss authors and translators of recently translated books.

-Deadline: We accept applications at any time, but they must be submitted at least three months before printing.
+Deadline: We accept applications at any time, but they must be submitted at least three months before the date of printing.

-An exception is translations of Swiss texts into the languages of South-east Europe.
-Pro Helvetia is a partner of TRADUKI, the European Network for Literature and Books.
-All requests involving a language from South-east Europe should be addressed directly to Traduki at: www.traduki.eu.
+For translations of Swiss texts into the languages from South-east Europe, Pro Helvetia is a partner of the European Network for Literature and books TRADUKI.
+All requests involving a translation into Albanian, Bosnian, Bulgarian, Croatian, Macedonian, Montenegrin, Romanian, Serbian and Slovenian should be addressed directly to Traduki at: www.traduki.eu.

 Please contact us if you have any further questions.
 We look forward to receiving your application.